metabrainz/musicbrainz-server/HACKING.md

     `$c` from a deeply-nested component, you can either pass it down from a parent component, or import the `CatalystContext` [React context](https://reactjs.org/docs/context.html) from
-    root/context.js and use the `CatalystContext.Consumer` component.
+    root/context.js and either use the `CatalystContext.Consumer` component or use `React.useContext(CatalystContext)`.

  4. To communicate between the Perl and Node servers (the latter renders React components for us), you need to appropriately serialize the props passed